 A domain name is made up of three parts: the word, the dot and the extension.
 For example, if you want to access Google’s website you will have to type www.google.com into your web browser.

 A domain name can only be registered by one individual or company at any one time.
-If the domain name you are looking to purchase for your business is already taken, you can either wait until the current owner leaves it to expire – this will likely take years, or will never happen! – or you can contact the current owner and make an offer for that particular domain name.
+If the domain name you are looking to purchase for your business is already taken, you have two choices.
+Either wait until the current owner leaves it to expire – this will likely take years, or will never happen!.
+Or you can contact the current owner and make an offer for that particular domain name.

 Keep in mind that the domain name market is a huge business and that companies are ready to spend millions on a good domain name.
 So we would recommend that you just keep searching for a good domain and register the best one that you can find.

 There are no limits on how many domain names you can register.
-However once registered, there is an annual renewal fee for each domain name which needs to be paid, otherwise you will lose your domain name.
+However once registered, there is an annual renewal fee for each domain name which needs to be paid, otherwise, you will lose your domain names.

 Some businesses choose to protect themselves by purchasing a .com domain and a country domain, like Amazon for instance with www.amazon.com and www.amazon.co.uk.
 A business might not use both domains, but owning them stops another business from purchasing them.
 Another option is to redirect one domain to the other, so accessing either domain will show the same website.